 Labrador Retriever vs Golden Retriever Colors

-Labrador Retriever vs Golden Retriever coat
+Labrador vs Golden coat type

 When we compare a Golden Retriever vs yellow Lab, the differences in coat are clear.
 The Golden’s coat is water repellant with a thick, wavy outer coat and a soft, insulating under-coat.

 The Labrador’s coat is also water repellant has two layers.
 Bu they have a short but dense outer layer and a soft, insulating inner layer.

-Golden Retriever vs Labrador shedding
+Golden Retriever and Labrador Retriever: Shedding!

 Ask any Golden Retriever or Labrador Retriever owner “does your dog shed?” and prepare for a good, long and thorough answer!
 That’s because there is little difference between the Golden Retriever and Labrador Retriever when it comes to shedding.

 They really do.
 In fact they are famous for it!
 But they are in good company here because Goldens shed too.
 Both dog breeds shed year-round, and both can shed great amounts of hair.

 Both will shed even more twice per year in the spring and fall during the seasonal coat changes.

-So unless you have an incredibly high tolerance for dog hair during the molting season, you will likely need to commit to daily brushing, and weekly undercoat rake combing.
+Either way, unless you have an incredibly high tolerance for dog hair during the molting season, you will likely need to commit to daily brushing, and weekly undercoat rake combing.

 However, for some of the year Labs require less grooming than Golden Retrievers.
 And that’s more to do with your dog’s health than your furniture

 Labrador Retriever vs Golden grooming